raoufRahmani/Paris_houses_price_prediction/README.md

 The objective of our study is to determine the effect of some features (like the number of rooms and the surface area) on the price of a house in Paris, through a multiple linear regression model, and then improve the quality of our prediction with the ExtraTreesRegressor algorithm.

-## Practical Section: Econometric Study of Real Estate Prices in Paris — Analysis Based on the DVF Dataset
+## Practical Section: Econometric Study of Real Prices in Paris — Analysis Based on the DVF Dataset

 * Description of the dataset used